The three biggest concerns with ACOG’s VBAC Guidelines

 Additionally, it is difficult to accurately predict fetal weight prenatally.
 So given that the two fundamental concepts of this recommendation come with great variability, the recommendation itself is rather weak.

-Yet I know many doctors will read this and just risk out women who had their cesarean for dystocia and are expecting a larger baby.
-Given the fact that one-third of American women receive their primary cesarean for dystocia means a huge chunk of otherwise good candidates might be told they really aren’t.
+Yet I know many physicians will read this and just risk out people who had their cesarean for dystocia and are expecting a larger baby.
+Given the fact that one-third of American birthing people receive their primary cesarean for dystocia means a huge chunk of otherwise good candidates might be told they really aren’t.

-And parents will believe it because they don’t know what ACOG says, they don’t know what the evidence says, and the research has shown time and time again that if an obstetrician prefers a repeat cesarean, that is what the mother will choose.
+And many parents will believe it because they don’t know what ACOG says, they don’t know what the evidence says, and the research has shown time and time again that if an obstetrician prefers a repeat cesarean, that is what the parent will choose.

 The bottom line is, while one study ACOG cited did find that women who had a cesarean for FTP have lower VBAC odds if their subsequent baby is expected to be bigger, this still does not help us predict how an individual woman’s labor will play out.
 And unfortunately, when ACOG makes statements about lower VBAC rates, that can result in whole categories of women being risked out for VBAC… even though that is not what ACOG intends.